NixOS/rfcs/rfcs/0074-community-coordination-hub.md

 media, capital, labor and other ways.
 We need to better leverage our community resources (tools, knowledge, people).</sub>

+> Please express your approval/disapproval about this motivation in this poll: https://github.com/NixOS/rfcs/pull/74#issuecomment-675176621

+> Please express your opinion, if something needs to be done about in this poll: https://github.com/NixOS/rfcs/pull/74#issuecomment-675176805

 # General Design
 [design]: #general-design